What Is Pipe Corrosion Causes, Risks and Long Term Solutions

 How Pipe Corrosion Affects Home Insurance Claims

 Corrosion related damage can complicate insurance coverage if not addressed early.
+Some of the most common insurance-related issues surrounding pipe corrosion are:

 • Many policies exclude damage caused by long-term neglect